ETolboom/blg/docs/wiki/Design-Choices.md

 **Decision:** Control-flow analysis (deadlock detection, dead activities, etc.) is implemented in Rust and exposed to Python via PyO3/maturin.

 **Rationale:** Control-flow analysis requires exhaustive state-space exploration, which is computationally intensive.
-Rust provides the performance needed to analyse non-trivial BPMN models in acceptable time.
+Rust provides the performance needed to analyze non-trivial BPMN models in acceptable time.
 All other logic remains in Python for ease of development and extension.

 ---